lingster/cc-liquid/docs/portfolio-weighting.md

-# Portfolio Weighting Schemes
+# Portfolio Weighting

-cc-liquid supports rank power position sizing methods to go beyond equal weighting, allowing you to concentrate capital in your highest-conviction positions.
+cc-liquid uses rank power position sizing to control how capital is distributed across positions.
+By adjusting a single `rank_power` parameter, you can range from equal weighting (all positions same size) to heavy concentration in your highest-conviction positions.

 ## Visual Overview